reichlab/covid19-forecast-hub/data-processed/README.md

 where

-- `team` is an short abbreviation of your team name and
+- `team` is the teamname and
-- `model` is the model abbreviation.
+- `model` is the name of your model.

-The `team-model` string should be less than or equal to 31 characters.
-This field should contain two separate alphanumeric identifiers, one for the team and one for the model, separated by a hyphen.
-No other whitespace or non-alphanumeric characters are allowed in this field.
-See [metadata formatting guidelines](METADATA.md) for details.
-This `team-model` string is a unique identifier for a given model and should be chosen carefully as it cannot be changed.
+Both team and model should be less than 15 characters and not include hyphens.

 Within each subdirectory, there should be a metadata file, a license file (optional), and a set of forecasts.